krivanek06/personal_website/src/content/posts/19_angular-matpaginator-custom-styling/19_angular-matpaginator-custom-styling.md

 ---
-title: ''
+title: 'Angular: MatPaginator Custom Styling'
-seoTitle: ''
+seoTitle: 'Angular: MatPaginator Custom Styling'
-seoDescription: ''
+seoDescription: 'As a frontend developer you most likely had a task to display data in a table and as an Angular...'
-slug:
+slug: 19_angular-matpaginator-custom-styling
-tags: javascript, angular, rxjs, opinion
+tags: angular, tutorial, beginner
-order:
+order: 19
-datePublished:
+datePublished: 23.07.2023
-readTime:
+readTime: 8
-coverImage: ''
+coverImage: 19_angular-matpaginator-custom-styling.jpg
 ---

 As a frontend developer you most likely had a task to display data in a table and as an Angular frontend developer, you probably picked [Angular Material](https://material.angular.io/) to do so.